pnp/PnP/Samples/Core.EmbedJavaScript.HeaderFooter/readme.md

-# Head & Footer SharePoint Add-In #
+# Header & Footer SharePoint Add-In #

 ### Summary ###
 The Core.EmbedJavaScript.HeaderFooter sample provides a provision page to include a custom **Header and Footer**.